wheelerbrazeau/docs.erisindustries.com/tutorials/advanced/chain-deploying.md

 command = "syslog://logs2.papertrailapp.com:XXXX"
 ```

 You can use any of the services logspout provides.
-Or if you use PaperTrail, then just update with your port.
+Or if you use PaperTrail, then just update with your subdomain and/or port.
 Now let's get those services turned on.

 ```bash
 for i in `seq 0 6`